 D-301.e: Notice of Choices Case Reopening

-Boards must be aware that a customer who was previously in the Choices program may return to the Choices program during the 12-month eligibility period for CCS.
+Boards must inform staff members that a customer who was previously in the Choices program may return to the Choices program during the 12-month eligibility period for CCS.
 Board child care contractors are required to ensure that when a Choices child care customer returns to participating in the Choices program, any open child care Activity Interruption is ended and the current 12-month eligibility period for CCS continues.
 The Activity Interruption Return Date should match the begin date on the automated referral from the workforce case management system.

 D-301.f: Activity Interruptions for Choices Child Care Customers